MatMath/ui-components/documentation/EXTERNAL_PROJECT_DEV_INTEGRATION.md

-# Use local dev version inside your project
+# Using a local dev version inside your project

 When you want to try some changes you've made on a local version in your project, there's an extra step required to ensure there won't be any React conflict between the 2 projects.